The main assets for project finance in Japan are power plants and public infrastructure.

 i Special jurisdiction

 Generally, litigation at court is the most popular dispute resolution procedure.
-Although there is no special jurisdiction of special courts for projects and construction disputes, district courts in Tokyo and Osaka have a department called the Building Division.
-Nonetheless, foreign investors should note that Japanese courts, even with building divisions, are generally not familiar with expert analysis on delay because there are almost no experts in this area.
+Although there is no special jurisdiction of special courts for projects and construction disputes, district courts in Tokyo and Osaka have a section called the building division.
+Nonetheless, foreign investors should note that Japanese courts, even those with building divisions, are generally not familiar with expert analysis on delay because there are almost no experts in this area.
 District courts also provide court-sponsored mediation services (private mediation services are rarely used in any of the industry sectors).

 ii Arbitration and ADR

-Additionally, the CBA designates the Construction Dispute Board (CDB) as the government-sponsored alternative dispute resolution procedure (Article 25, CBA).
+The CBA designates the 'construction dispute board' (CDB) as the government-sponsored alternative dispute resolution (ADR) procedure (Article 25, CBA).
 There are local CDBs and a central CDB.
-The jurisdiction of each CDB is determined by the registered office of the claimant, or the construction site in question.
+The jurisdiction of each CDB is determined by the registered office of the claimant or the construction site in question.
 Central and local governments appoint a panel of mediator-arbitrators.
-The CDB is not a dispute board frequently used in international construction practices, but a kind of conciliation tool purely formulated for domestic disputes.
+The CDB is not frequently used as an instrument in international construction practices, but is a kind of conciliation tool purely formulated for domestic disputes.
 It is not advisable for foreign investors to rely too much on the CDB procedure.

-The most recommended dispute resolution is arbitration.
-Although use of arbitration for domestic disputes is quite infrequent in Japan, the Arbitration Act (Act No. 138 of 2003, as amended) is modelled after the 1985 UNCITRAL Model Law.
-The Japan Commercial Arbitration Association is the most reliable arbitration institution in Japan, but any foreign arbitration institution can be chosen instead.
-The language of arbitration as English.
+The most widely recommended dispute resolution is arbitration.
+Although arbitration is seldom used for domestic disputes in Japan, the Arbitration Act (Act No. 138 of 2003, as amended) is modelled after the 1985 UNCITRAL Model Law.
+The Japan Commercial Arbitration Association is the most reliable national arbitration institution, but any foreign arbitration institution can be chosen instead.
+The language of arbitration is English.

 XI OUTLOOK AND CONCLUSIONS

-The project finance market in Japan still has room for potential expansion but, in the areas of concession-type PFI projects and offshore wind farm projects (among others), potential expansion depends on the level of deregulation by the national government.
+The project finance market in Japan still has room to expand but, in the areas of concession-type PFI projects and offshore wind farm projects (among others), the potential for expansion depends on the level of deregulation by the national government.